 Taxis are not as expensive as in other European destinations, but they have extra fees for lugging bags or night travel.
-Always discuss the use of the taximeter in advance, and for additional safety, do use the radio taxis services.
+Always discuss the use of the taximeter in advance, and for additional safety, use the radio taxi services.

 There is nothing like touring Greece on your own with a car.
 This applies to the islands where life is more relaxed.
 However, I would never suggest travelers drive in cities such as Athens or Thessaloniki – traffic is chaotic, and Greeks are not keen on respecting traffic rules.
 Car is the perfect means of transport for bigger islands such as Corfu, Crete or Rhodes where there are many off-the-beaten-track destinations that you cannot reach by bus.
 In these cases, a car is the best solution to discover unexplored places in Greece.

 This is the chosen means of transportation in a country with many islands that live off tourism, many of which do not even have an airport.
-Some islands are close to each other, so a ferry ride makes seeing multiple islands easy and affordable.
+Some islands are close, so a ferry ride makes seeing multiple islands easy and affordable.
 If island-hopping is in the plans, check and book tickets in advance, especially if traveling in August.
-Also, be sure to check in advance that ferry routes travel between all of your intended destinations; sometimes, it is not possible to combine two different island groups because there are no ferries connecting them, or at least not enough.
+Also, be sure to check in advance that ferry routes travel between all your intended destinations; sometimes, combining two different island groups is impossible because there are no ferries connecting them, or at least not enough.

 Solo Travel In Athens

 It is fair to say that most Greek trips start (and often end) in Athens, the capital of Greece.
 The city is an exciting place where traveling solo is more than possible and which allows for tons of fun and (if you want) plenty of opportunities to mix and mingle with the locals.